grantsrb/advanced_lane_lines/README.md

 The code for this step is split between the [calibration](./calibration.py) python file and the 3rd and 4th cells of the [IPython notebook](./advanced_lane_finder.ipynb).

 I started by preparing "object points", which are the (x, y, z) coordinates of the chessboard corners in space.
-I assume the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time the chessboard corners are successfully detected in a test image.  `imgpoints` are a list of the (x, y) pixel positions of each of the corners in the image plane from each successful chessboard detection.
+I assumed the chessboard was fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.

+Referring to the code, `objp` is just a replicated array of coordinates, and `objpoints` were appended with a copy of `objp` every time the chessboard corners were successfully detected in a test image.  `imgpoints` are a list of the (x, y) pixel positions of each of the corners in the image plane from each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-Using the distortion coefficients and the `cv2.undistort()` function images could be undistorted:
+These coefficients could then be used with the `cv2.undistort()` function to undistort images.

 ![alt text][image1]